-Which it is, of course.
-But also it isn't.
-Well, mostly is.
+Which it was, of course.
+But also wasn't.
+Well, mostly was.
 It's the kind of move that only Apple can pull off with any kind of conviction: the notion that it can take the same chassis, have a little tinker, throw in a new CPU, slightly better battery and camera, and call it an all-conquering device.